-It serves an area of significant social and economic deprivation with 79.8% of its families living in the 10% most deprived areas of the country and 51% of families living in the 3% most deprived areas according to IMD data.
+- St Augustine’s serves an area of significant social and economic deprivation with 79% of its families living in the 10% most deprived areas of the country and 51% of families living in the 3% most deprived areas according to IMD data.
 There are high levels of crime in the area, issues around community cohesion and high levels of anti-social behaviour.

 The school judges itself to be good.
 Using the excellent relationships between staff and governors, the Senior Leadership Team have rigorously focused on developing the quality of teaching and learning to improve outcomes for all and diminish the difference for our most vulnerable children.

 Highly effective communication ensures that all stakeholders are clear about the priorities for improvement.
 The high level of parental engagement reflects the fact that the overwhelming majority of Parents are extremely happy with the high quality education and care that their children receive.
 Our children are happy, well-motivated and enthusiastic.
 The children leave our school having achieved well both academically, spiritually and socially.
 They are well prepared for the next stage of their life journey.

 Across all phases we are using the full range of the foundation subjects to provide pupils with a greater range of opportunities to extend their learning.
 We plan further to strengthen links between subjects explicitly to increase pupils’ vocabularies and understanding of English year on year, in order consistently to stretch them whatever their level of ability, both academically and personally.
 As noted in the last inspection report, our ‘vision to ensure that the school is fully inclusive is clear in all that you do’.

 Lesson planning is strong, with implicit foci on: a) developing writing skills and b) developing ideas which systematically and logically extend previous learning, rather than on simply completing tasks.